aSkylitDriveYO/web-sprint-challenge-advanced-web-applications/interview_answers.md

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

 Thunk allows us to use our action creators to perform asynchronous actions/functions/operations with our action creators.
 Because the Redux action -> reducer flow is by nature synchronous, this is vital for allowing our actions to do things like make API calls to receive data and update our state accordingly.
-It can also change our action reducers in the form of allowing us to combine all of our action creators into one single thunk-function package, which can simplify things.
+It can also change our action reducers in the form of allowing us to combine all of our action creators into one single thunk-function package, which can simplify things